Dīn: Use in Islam

-transliterated as "Maliki yawmi ad-Dīni," and (usually) translated as "Master of the Day of Judgment".
+transliterated as "Maliki yawmi d-Dīni," and (usually) translated as "Master of the Day of Judgment".

-The well-known Islamic scholar, Fazlur Rahman Malik, suggested that Dīn is best considered as "the way-to-be-followed".
-In that interpretation, Dīn is the exact correlate of Shari'a: "whereas Shari'a is the ordaining of the Way and its proper subject is God, Dīn is the following of that Way, and its subject is man".
+The well-known Islamic scholar, Fazlur Rahman Malik, suggested that dīn is best considered as "the way-to-be-followed".
+In that interpretation, dīn is the exact correlate of Sharia: "whereas Shari'a is the ordaining of the Way and its proper subject is God, Dīn is the following of that Way, and its subject is man".
 Thus, "if we abstract from the Divine and the human points of reference, Shari'a and Dīn would be identical as far as the 'Way' and its content are concerned".

-In many hadith, the din has been described as a midway lifestyle:
+In many hadith, the dīn has been described as a midway lifestyle:

-Narrated Abu Huraira, the Prophet said, "Religion (Dīn) is very easy and whoever overburdens himself in his religion will not be able to continue in that way.
+Narrated by Abu Hurayra: the Prophet ﷺ said, "Religion (dīn) is very easy and whoever overburdens himself in his religion will not be able to continue in that way.
 So you should not be extremists, but try to be near to perfection and receive the good tidings that you will be rewarded; and gain strength by worshipping in the mornings, the nights."